 Customers often ask us about the specifics of end banding, including the difference between load and trim banding.
 In this article, we detail banding options as well as how to maximize the stability and appearance of your Grating selection.

 With Bar Grating products, end banding is a process that brings uniformity to all sides of a piece of Grating.
-First, a Flat Bar of the same primary material, height and thickness as the selected Grating bearing bars is cut to the width dimension of the panel or piece(s).
-Then, the Flat Bar is welded to open bearing bar ends and/or cut sections of the Grating.
+To start, cut a Flat Bar with the same primary material, height, and thickness as the selected Grating bearing bars to match the width of the panel or piece(s).
+Next, weld the Flat Bar to open bearing bar ends and/or cut sections of the Grating.

 There are several reasons to choose to band your Bar Grating pieces.
 The banding process adds an overall finished appearance and can prevent bearing bars from warping over time.
 Depending on the final application and intended use of the Grating, two banding methods can be employed: load banding and trim banding.

-With a load band, the Flat Bar is welded to the open (unfinished) end of every bearing bar on a piece of Grating.
+A load band welds the Flat Bar to the open (unfinished) end of every bearing bar on a piece of Grating.
 This process locks the bearing bar ends in place, preventing them from bending and twisting under force.

-When you select trim banding, the Flat Bar is welded to the corners and to every fourth or sixth bearing bar depending on the overall width of the piece.
-Unlike a load band, trim banding wouldn’t typically be selected if an application is designed to carry a heavy load.
+When selecting trim banding, we weld the Flat Bar to the corners and to every fourth or sixth bearing bar, depending on the overall width of the piece.
+Unlike a load band, you wouldn't typically select trim banding for an application designed to carry a heavy load.
 However, trim end banding does improve your product’s appearance and enhances its stability.
 This banding method is most commonly used in pedestrian traffic applications where vehicular traffic and loading is a non-factor.